SSpzcee/Asunder-PHB/phb/md/Taijutsu.md

 If someone’s Control would be reduced below 0, their opponent instead gains control equal to the amount they would have lost.
 Additionally, while in a grapple all participants gain the following action:

-Reposition (Speed 2 \+ X) You may spend X AP to increase your control by that amount.
-X has a maximum of your ranks in the pressure ability.
+Reposition (Stamina 5 \+ X\*2, Speed 2 \+ X) You may spend X AP to increase your control by that amount.
+X has a maximum of your ranks in either the pressure or Escape Artist abilities.

 ## **Clinch**